 District-Wide Project SAVE Plan

-DISTRICT SUPERINTENDENT DR. CHERYL H. CHAMP
+DISTRICT SUPERINTENDENT: DR. CHERYL H. CHAMP

-ASSISTANT SUPERINTENDENT OF BUSINESS JAMES HRICAY
+ASSISTANT SUPERINTENDENT OF BUSINESS: JAMES F. HRICAY

-DIRECTOR OF FACILITIES JOHN CONDON
+DIRECTOR OF FACILITIES: JOHN CONDON

-PELHAM HIGH SCHOOL JEANNINE CLARK, PRINCIPAL
+PELHAM HIGH SCHOOL: MARK BERKOWITZ, PRINCIPAL

-PELHAM MIDDLE SCHOOL LYNN SABIA, PRINCIPAL
+PELHAM MIDDLE SCHOOL: LYNN SABIA, PRINCIPAL

-HUTCHINSON ELEMENTAY SCHOOL TRISHA FITZGERALD, PRINCIPAL
+HUTCHINSON ELEMENTARY: SCHOOL TRISHA FITZGERALD, PRINCIPAL

-PROSPECT HILL ELEMENTARY SCHOOL JEANINNE CARR, PRINCIPAL
+PROSPECT HILL ELEMENTARY SCHOOL JEANNINE CARR, PRINCIPAL

-SIWANOY ELEMENTARY SCHOOL SUSAN GILBERT, PRINCIPAL
+SIWANOY ELEMENTARY SCHOOL: FARID JOHNSON, PRINCIPAL

 Section I: General Considerations and Planning Guidelines